Monteverde Cloud Forest Biological Reserve · Travel guide · Updated 2026

 The Monteverde Cloud Forest Biological Reserve in Costa Rica is a captivating destination for nature lovers and adventurers alike.
 Nestled high in the Tilarán Mountains, this lush reserve is renowned for its rich biodiversity and mist-covered landscape.
 The ever-present clouds that blanket the forest create a mystical atmosphere, making every visit an enchanting experience.
 The reserve spans over 35,000 acres and is home to more than 2,500 plant species, 100 species of mammals, 400 bird species, and 120 reptilian and amphibian species.
 Visitors can explore well-maintained trails that meander through the forest, offering breathtaking views and close encounters with wildlife.
 Highlights include the iconic Resplendent Quetzal, a bird known for its vibrant plumage, and numerous species of orchids that thrive in this unique environment.
 Monteverde is not just about observing nature; it's also about experiencing it.
 Adventurers can enjoy canopy tours, hanging bridges, and zip lines that provide a bird's-eye view of the forest.
 For those interested in conservation, the reserve offers educational programs and guided tours led by knowledgeable naturalists.
 With its ethereal beauty and abundant wildlife, Monteverde Cloud Forest Biological Reserve is a must-visit destination for anyone traveling to Costa Rica.

-Local tips in Monteverde Cloud Forest Biological Reserve
+What are you looking for in Monteverde Cloud Forest Biological Reserve?

 Popular Experiences in Monteverde Cloud Forest Biological Reserve